 The unit also plans and coordinates special events such State receptions for visiting high level dignitaries, Olympic and Paralympic welcome home parades and State signing ceremonies.

 A Governor’s term of office is usually between four and five years, and as this term draws to a finish a new Governor is appointed.
 The Governor acts as the Queen’s representative in Western Australia, and as the head of Government, it is the Queen’s responsibility to commission the next Governor based on advice from the State Premier.

 Following the nomination of the Governor-designate, a swearing-in ceremony takes place at Government House.
 The unit works closely with the staff of Government House to organise this event.

 For more information visit the Government House website.

 Each year, State Cabinet travels to regional centres throughout Western Australia as part of the Regional Cabinet program.
 There are various meetings and events which take place in conjunction with these Cabinet visits, one of which is a community event hosted by the Premier.
-The Protocol Branch works in conjunction with the Cabinet Services Branch, local government authorities and community service providers to coordinate these functions.
+The unit works in conjunction with the Cabinet Services Branch, local government authorities and community service providers to coordinate these functions.